BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Related Work

 \section{Related Work}

 Deep learning model compression has been extensively studied.
-The principal categories of compression techniques include quantization, which employs low-bit storage and operations \citep{Jacob_2018_CVPR, frantar2023optq, DBLP:journals/corr/abs-2103-13630}; pruning \citep{10.5555/3546258.3546499,frantar2022optimal}, which involves the elimination of parameters or parameter groups from the model; and factorization, which divides model layers into smaller sub-layers to lower overall memory usage and computational demands \citep{Jaderberg2014SpeedingUC, ben-noach-goldberg-2020-compressing}.
+The principal categories of compression techniques include quantization, which employs low-bit storage and operations \citep{Jacob_2018_CVPR, frantar2023optq, DBLP:journals/corr/abs-2103-13630}; pruning, which eliminates parameters or parameter groups from the model \citep{JMLR:v22:21-0366,frantar2022optimal}; and factorization, which decomposes model layers into smaller sub-layers to reduce memory usage and computational demands \citep{Jaderberg2014SpeedingUC, ben-noach-goldberg-2020-compressing}.
 This paper focuses on the factorization approach.

-Various factorization methods have been extensively studied over time.
-Among these, the SVD \citep{golub2013matrix} stands out as a straightforward approach.
-It is directly applicable to fully connected layers, such as those found in transformer architectures, consisting mainly of matrix multiplications.
+Various factorization methods have been studied.
+Among these, singular value decomposition (SVD) \citep{golub2013matrix} stands out as a straightforward approach.
+It is directly applicable to fully connected layers, such as the linear projections commonly found in transformer architectures, which are implemented as matrix multiplications.